Links on Android Authority may earn us a commission. Learn more.

-Spyware is constantly working on getting your data.
-This is why devices often get slow when they’re running this sneaky software in the background.
+Spyware constantly gets your data, works hard in the background, and eats up your resources.
+This is why devices often get slow when running this sneaky software in the background.
 Be worried if your phone is suddenly dropping performance for no apparent reason.
-This could also be due to other issues, so check out our dedicated post on how to speed up a smartphone first.
+This could also be happening for other reasons, so check out our dedicated post on how to speed up a smartphone first.

 Battery life suddenly dropping

-Noticing that a phone doesn’t last as much as it did when first purchased is normal.
+Noticing a phone doesn’t last as much as it did when first purchased is normal.
 Batteries start dying with time.
 Plus, you are probably throwing more work at devices as you continue to expand your app collection.
-But sudden drops in battery life are not normal.
+But sudden drops in battery life are not typical.

 Tracking software can take up a lot of resources.
 These are working in the background, running your GPS, and doing other things… sometimes all the time.
 Unexpected battery drains could mean someone is tracking your device, or it could be something else in your phone pulling all that juice.
 Check the link below to see if your phone could be dying for reasons other than spies.